Smoking in South Korea: General attitudes

 Compared with the past, smoking has become substantially less prevalent.
 Still, South Korea has a high smoking prevalence, but tobacco control measures may be a strategy to depict smoking as an undesirable or socially unacceptable activity in public places.
 Research has shown that smoke-free policies help to change attitudes towards smoking bans in public places.
-Specifically, through a process called denormalization, smoke-free policies may shift attitudes of smokers and non-smokers from smoking acceptance to regarding it as an atypical behavior.
+Specifically, through a process called denormalisation, smoke-free policies may shift attitudes of smokers and non-smokers from smoking acceptance to regarding it as an atypical behavior.

 There is a cultural reluctance to seek treatment such as medical or psychological support.
 87.8% of Korean male smokers indicated that they would rather try to quit smoking by themselves than seek out smoking cessation tools.

 Local smoking etiquette in South Korea is influenced by Confucianism.
 For instance, smokers generally refrain from or seek permission before lighting up in the presence of social superiors; a social superior could be a boss, professor, parent, grandparent, or teacher.

 Social differences

 According to the 2013 KNHANES, the highest prevalence rates among both Korean male and female adults were found to be among those of either lower household income or lower education level.
-Another study also indicated that the “low” income quartile group showed the highest smoking rates for both males and females.
+Another study also indicated that the "low" income quartile group showed the highest smoking rates for both males and females.
 Specifically, the difference in cigarette smoking prevalence between those with the highest and lowest household incomes was 11.8% among males and 5.4% among females.
 On the other hand, the lowest rates were found to be among those with college and higher education levels.
 For males, smoking was most prevalent among technicians and mechanics (51.6%), service and sale workers (51.4%), and simple laborers (49.3%).
 For females, smoking was most prevalent among service and sales workers (10.8%), simple laborers (8.2%), and agriculture, forestry, fishing workers (5.0%).
-While “rural” regions showed the highest smoking rates among males, “other urban city” showed the highest smoking rates among females.
+While "rural" regions showed the highest smoking rates among males, "other urban city" showed the highest smoking rates among females.

 The highest adolescent smoking rates were found to be among those of either lower household economic status or lower perceived academic records.
 Furthermore, smoking use was higher among students attending vocational high schools (31.6% males, 14.8% females) compared with those attending general high schools (18.2% males, 4.7% females).